Research in action

 Concept and history of laboratory schools

-In lab schools, the way of undertaking research and of considering relationships between teachers and researchers offers an ideal setting for exchanges due to the proximity between the school and the laboratory.
+In lab schools, exchanges between researchers and teachers are prioritized due to the proximity between the school and the laboratory.
 However, the subjects of research and the methodology remain specific to each school, as is the degree of participation and the roles of the various actors in the research process.

-The application of a scientific approach to education characterizes a lab school.
-This "evidence-based education" seeks to promote educational practices based on research, as opposed to to practices based on simple representations or on philosophies.
-Action research is also based on teamwork, through collaboration and exchanges around research.
+A lab school is characterized by the application of a scientific approach to education.
+This "evidence-based education" seeks to promote educational practices based on research, as opposed to practices based on simple representations or on philosophies.
+Action-based research is also centered on teamwork, through collaboration and exchanges around research.

 In general, lab schools strive to promote: